 Assuming you keep your VR hooked up at all times, you won’t have to hassle with that.

-As long as you have at least 2×2 meters to play VR games in, space is not a problem with Eleven: Table Tennis.
+And as long as you have at least 2×2 meters to play VR games in, space will not be a problem with Eleven: Table Tennis.

 There’s Always Somebody to Play With